-• Changes in technology may significantly affect our business by making our power plants less competitive.
+O Changes in technology may significantly affect our business by making our power plants less competitive.

 A key element of our business model is that generating power at central power plants achieves economies of scale and produces power at relatively low cost.
 There are other technologies that produce power, most notably fuel cells, microturbines, windmills and photovoltaic (solar) cells.
 It is possible that advances in technology will reduce the cost of alternative methods of producing power to a level that is competitive with that of most central power station electric production.
 If this were to happen and if these technologies achieved economies of scale, our market share could be eroded, and the value of our power plants could be reduced.
-Changes in technology could also alter the channels through which retail electric customers buy power, thereby harming our financial results. • Changes in commodity prices may increase our cost of producing power or decrease the amount we receive from selling power, harming our financial performance.
+Changes in technology could also alter the channels through which retail electric customers buy power, thereby harming our financial results.

+O Changes in commodity prices may increase our cost of producing power or decrease the amount we receive from selling power, harming our financial performance.

-We are heavily exposed to changes in the price and availability of coal because all of our generating capacity is coal-fired.
+We are heavily exposed to changes in the price and availability of coal because most of our generating capacity is coal-fired.
 We have contracts of varying durations for the supply of coal for most of our existing generation capacity, but as these contracts end, we may not be able to purchase coal on terms as favorable as the current contracts.

 Changes in the cost of coal and changes in the relationship between such cost and the market price of power will affect our financial results.
-Since the price we obtain for wholesale power may not change at the same rate as the change in coal costs, we may be unable to pass on the changes in costs to our customers.
+Since the price we obtain for power may not change at the same rate as the change in coal costs, we may be unable to pass on the changes in costs to our customers.
+In addition, the price we can charge our retail customers in West Virginia is currently frozen.